Maine furniture Maker Gregg Lipton

 He wasn’t convinced until he visited an American Craft Council show in Springfield, Massachusetts, saw the work of a handful of studio furniture-makers, and said, “Wow.
 That’s what I want to do.”

 He designed and made six pieces, had them professionally photographed, and was accepted into many juried exhibitions, including the highly competitive Smithsonian Craft Show.

 Lipton is gifted at the design and the craft, but he also has the kind of brain that figures out the quickest, most streamlined way to produce a piece, using templates and jigs.
+He also knows the exact tool he has to use for each of his creations.
 His attention to the efficiency of his production helps keep his costs down, so customers can buy not just one signature piece, but entire rooms of his furniture, which he markets on his website.
-Customers might buy a whole bedroom or dining room from his Tusk or Gazelle lines, confident that the pieces—clean-lined, elegant riffs inspired by the greats of European and American design, from Ruhlmann to Frank Lloyd Wright—will blend together.
+Customers might buy a whole bedroom or dining room from his Tusk or Gazelle lines, confident that the pieces—clean-lined, elegant riffs carved by some of the best miter saw inspired by the greats of European and American design, from Ruhlmann to Frank Lloyd Wright—will blend together.